NicolasMays/eShop-alerts-as-code/Alert-as-code-Lab.md

 }
 ```

 The values for `logAnalyticsResourceID` and `logAnalyticsResourceGroupName` are specific your resources in your Azure subscription.
+We will use the value `logAnalyticsResourceGroupName="sched_query_alert"`.

 After your deploy a `Log Analytics workspace` to your Azure subscription, navigate to the resource and the `Overview` tab in the blade menu.
 In the top left select `JSON View` and it will let you copy the resource ID to your clipboard and supply it to this file.

 Refer to the SLOs object, which is similar to a JSON Object, instead of using the `:` operator to represent key value pairings, in terraform we use the `=` operator to represent key value parings.
 We map each component declared in `variables.tf` to describe the respective SLOs.
 The queries are delimited using Heredoc syntax starting with `<<-EOT` and ending with `EOT` so we do not need to escape characters within our query.